YAOrangeTime16/rec-assignment/README.md

 This assignment is intended to be the foundation for a discussion with a coworker at Mr Green.
 Your job is to create the first iteration of a casino lobby.
 ## Iteration #1 (16 hrs)
-### Aim for the first iteration
+### The aim for the first iteration
-To implement basic functionalities and UI
+To implement basic functionalities and user interface

 ### Functions
 * It should show a list of games
 * Filter functionalities (`gameProvider` & `gameCollectionIds`)
 	* Make sure those filters work
 	* The filters should be represented on the user interface
 * It should be unit tested (basic level)
 	* Set up test environment
 	* Run basic tests

 ### Designs
 * Each game should be represented by a game tile
 * The game tile should include:
 	* A background image
 	* A link to start the game